 Leeroy Bailey, LMHC – Mr. Bailey graduated from Framingham State University and prepared for Licensure at Fitchburg State University.
 He has been with CAC for nearly a decade.
 Mr. Bailey audits all client charts to ensure that they meet statewide specification.
 In addition, Mr. Bailey supervises other clinicians, sees clients for a variety of services offered at CAC, and orients clinical staff to CAC policies, procedures, and standards regarding patient care.

-Eric Krog, LMHC – Substance Abuse Program Director
+Eric Krog, LMHC – Clinical Director of the Substance Abuse Program

 Eric joined CAC in October of 2015 as an outpatient therapist.
 Eric graduated from Boston College in 1995, having earned a Masters of Arts degree in Counseling Psychology.
 Eric later earned a C.A.G.S. from Anna Maria College in 1998.
 He has over 20 years of experience in counseling, both in substance abuse treatment and mental health counseling.
 Eric is currently the Program Director for the CAC S.O.A.P. program at 51 Union Street in Worcester, MA.
 Eric continues to provide outpatient counseling for clients at CAC at 76 Summer Street, Fitchburg.